apache/pekko/docs/src/main/paradox/typed/persistence-testing.md

 from several ActorSystems.
 That can be a problem if the test creates a Cluster and all nodes tries to initialize the plugins at the same time.
 To coordinate initialization you can use the `PersistenceInit` utility.

-`PersistenceInit` is part of `akka-persistence-testkit` and you need to add the dependency to your project:
+`PersistenceInit` is part of `pekko-persistence-testkit` and you need to add the dependency to your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-persistence-testkit_$scala.binary.version$"
+  artifact="pekko-persistence-testkit_$scala.binary.version$"
   version=PekkoVersion
 }